certbot/certbot/docs/contributing.rst

 If you have any questions while working on a Certbot issue, don't hesitate to ask for help!
 You can do this in the #letsencrypt-dev IRC channel on Freenode.
-If you don't already have an IRC client setup, we recommend you join using `Riot <https://riot.im/app/#/room/#freenode_#letsencrypt-dev:matrix.org>`_.
+If you don't already have an IRC client set up, we recommend you join using `Riot <https://riot.im/app/#/room/#freenode_#letsencrypt-dev:matrix.org>`_.

 Updating certbot-auto and letsencrypt-auto